Home / Coffee Knowledge / Olympia Express Maximatic – a difficult dual-circuit test

 The Olympia Express Maximatic

-The machine is very compact and, at 19.5 cm wide, narrower than a sheet of A4 paper.
-A depth of 34 cm and a height of 37 cm ensure that the machine fits easily into any niche, yet still looks impressive on its own.
+The machine is very compact and, at 19.5 cm wide, narrower than an A4 sheet.
+A depth of 34 cm and a height of 37 cm ensure that the machine fits well into any niche, but also makes an impression when standing alone.

-In terms of functionality, the Olympia Express Maximatic is completely reduced to its function: making espresso and frothing milk.
+In terms of functionality, the Olympia Express Maximatic is completely reduced to its core purpose: making espresso and steaming milk.

 The machine heats up to operating temperature in about 20 minutes.
-The machine's own brewing group heats up well thanks to a thermal bridge to the boiler.
-This is important to ensure that the brewing temperature in the portafilter doesn't drop due to a cool ambient temperature.
-The machine's brewing temperature remains constant for each brew.
-We measured an average brewing temperature of 93 degrees Celsius, with fluctuations of only half a degree.
-That's exemplary!
+The machine's own brew group heats up well through a thermal bridge to the boiler.
+This is important to prevent the brewing temperature in the portafilter from dropping due to a cool ambient temperature.
+The brewing temperature of the machine is constant for individual extractions.
+We measured an average brewing temperature of 93 degrees, with only fluctuations of half a degree up and down.
+This is exemplary!

 The drip tray of the Olympia Express Maximatic is very small.

-However, the machine's small boiler (0.75 l) isn't designed for continuous use.
-After the fifth consecutive brew, the temperature drops.
-Since the Olympia Express Maximatic can't be connected to a mains water supply, it's not designed for continuous use anyway.
+However, the machine's small boiler (0.75 l) is not designed for continuous use.
+After the fifth consecutive shot at the latest, the machine's temperature drops.
+Since the Olympia Express Maximatic cannot be connected to a fixed water supply, it is not designed for continuous use anyway.

-Milk frothing with the Maximatic also works well.
-Initially, the small boiler actually built up quite a bit of pressure, but this dropped significantly during the rolling phase.
-We therefore recommend only frothing 0.35-liter jugs.
+Steaming milk with the Maximatic also works well.
+Initially, the small boiler built up quite a strong pressure, but this noticeably dropped during the rolling phase.
+We therefore recommend steaming only 0.35l pitchers.

-Water dispensing is activated and stopped with a button.
-Foaming is started with a plastic dial.
-Unlike most other espresso machines, the Maximatic doesn't have a tea water dispensing feature.
-We didn't really miss this feature, as we don't recommend using water from the kettle anyway.
-However, for quickly preparing an Americano (long espresso), a dispensing option is certainly practical.
+Water dispensing is started and stopped with a button.
+Steaming is started via a plastic rotary knob.
+Unlike most other espresso machines, hot water for tea cannot be dispensed with the Maximatic.
+We didn't really miss this, as we don't sensorially recommend water from boilers anyway.
+For quickly preparing an Americano (extended espresso), however, a dispensing option is naturally practical.

 Missed opportunities and what we don't like

-Unfortunately, the precision in material selection and workmanship doesn't extend to all aspects of the machine.
+Unfortunately, the precision in material selection and workmanship does not extend to all facets of the machine.
 The small size of the drip tray is less significant.
-However, it's certainly inconvenient that it feels like emptying the tray after every fifth espresso.
-This is because excess water from the pipes drains into the tray when the extraction process is complete.
+But it is impractical that it feels sensible to empty the tray after every 5 espressos.
+This is because when the extraction is finished, the excess water from the lines drains into the tray.

 tamper too small

-Olympia describes the milk lance as "extra long."
-We find it "rather short" and, above all, fixed at a fixed angle.
-This makes frothing and proper positioning difficult.
-The plastic wheel used to start the frothing process also feels inferior compared to the other materials.
+Olympia itself describes the steam wand as "extra long".
+We find it "quite short" and, above all, fixed in its angle.
+This makes steaming and correct positioning difficult.
+The plastic wheel for starting the steaming process also falls short compared to the other materials.

-We were really surprised that Olympia Express doesn't have a rubber cover over the milk lance.
-While it's not pretty, it does allow you to touch the lance.
-All other machines on the market have either a rubber cover, a plastic handle, or a "cold touch" tube that doesn't get hot on the outside.
+What truly surprised us is that Olympia Express does not put a rubber cover over the steam wand.
+While not aesthetically pleasing, this allows one to touch the wand.
+All other machines on the market either have a rubber cover, a plastic handle, or a "cold touch" tube that does not get hot on the outside.

-An absolute no-go is the size of the tamper in relation to the diameter of the sieve.
-A good tamper fits perfectly at the edge of the sieve and therefore tampes the entire coffee cake.
-The included tamper left a gap of a good 2 mm.
-This causes channeling, and we actually encountered channeling during extractions.
+An absolute no-go is the size of the tamper in relation to the diameter of the basket.
+A good tamper should fit flush with the edge of the basket and thus "tamp" the entire coffee puck.
+The included tamper leaves a gap of a good 2 mm.
+This provokes channeling, and indeed, we struggled with channeling in the extractions.

 Conclusion and thoughts on the Olympia Express Maximatic

-First of all: we drank very good espresso and also made a decent cappuccino with the Olympia Express Maximatic.
-The materials and choice of components are truly outstanding.
-The fact that the machine is built in Switzerland, the components aren't randomly purchased, and the machine is built to last – all this puts the price of CHF 4,000 into perspective.
+First off: we drank very good espresso and also prepared decent cappuccino with the Olympia Express Maximatic.
+The material language and choice are truly excellent.
+The fact that the machine is built in Switzerland, the components are not haphazardly bought together, and the machine claims to be built for eternity – this puts the 4000 CHF price in a proportionate light.

-To put it another way: if a CHF 500 espresso machine lasts three years and the Olympia Express lasts 30 years, then the Olympia is cheaper and easily pays for itself.
-And especially in a throwaway production society, we find this long-term perspective very, very valuable, and "local" production even more so.
-We also find tradition invaluable, but also essential.
+Put differently: if an espresso machine for 500 CHF lasts 3 years and the Olympia Express lasts 30 years, then the Olympia is cheaper and easily amortized.
+And especially in a throwaway production society, we find this long-term perspective very, very valuable, and "local" production anyway.
+And we also find tradition immeasurably valuable, but also obligatory.

-Experience and tradition can be used to further develop an already high-quality machine and incorporate market trends.
-A good example is the steam wand.
-Cold Touch wands are now standard in espresso machines across all price ranges.
-This eliminates the need for an unsightly rubber cover and allows you to still touch the wand.
-Olympia Express has to be there!
+Experience and tradition can be used to further develop an already high-quality machine and incorporate market impulses.
+A good example is the steam wands.
+Cold Touch wands are now installed as standard in espresso machines across all price ranges.
+You save yourself the ugly rubber cover and can still touch the wand.
+Olympia Express needs to address this!

-It's incomprehensible that a machine that prides itself on precision comes with a tamper that doesn't even fit the portafilter.
-Tamper technology has evolved continuously in recent years, and with a 58-grit portafilter, tampers of 58.4 or 58.5 are now used, which perfectly line up with the rim.
-This makes preparing a good espresso easier, especially for inexperienced users.
+That a machine that prioritizes precision supplies a tamper that doesn't even fit the portafilter is incomprehensible.
+Tamper development has progressed significantly in recent years, and for a 58mm basket, tampers of 58.4 or 58.5 are now used, which fit perfectly with the edge.
+This significantly eases the preparation of a good espresso, especially for inexperienced users.

-The Olympia Express Maximatic hasn't seen any further development in a long time, but the product could easily be improved and enhanced.
-Since the machine is button-controlled, a programmable water dispensing rate would be a great help for any inexperienced home barista, ensuring a good brewing ratio.
+The Olympia Express Maximatic has not seen any further development for a long time, although the product could simply be made better and upgraded.
+Since the machine is button-controlled, a programmable water dispensing quantity would be a great relief for all inexperienced home baristas to reliably achieve a good brewing ratio.

-We think it's right that the machine dispenses with any digital gadgets.
-But a stopwatch for reference time would be a tremendous benefit.
-It could even be equipped with a pointer—how ingenious would that be!
+We think it's right that the machine dispenses with digital bells and whistles.
+But a brew time stopwatch would be an immense gain for the machine.
+This could also be equipped with hands – how ingenious would that be!

-The portafilter itself doesn't feel as high-quality in terms of materials as the rest of the machine.
-Another easy-to-implement upgrade would be replacing the plastic wheel on the milk lance.
+Even the portafilter itself doesn't feel as high-quality in terms of material as the rest of the machine.
+Another easily achievable upgrade would be a replacement for the plastic wheel of the milk wand.

 This test is difficult.
-It's difficult for us to say who this machine is right for.
-In a pure price-performance test, we have to say: you can get more for less.
-In terms of value, the Olympia Express Maximatic sets standards, but it also falls short of what could have been.
+Difficult for us to make a statement about who this machine is right for.
+In a pure price-performance test, we have to say: more is possible for less.
+In terms of value, the Olympia Express Maximatic sets standards, but also leaves a lot to be desired.

 The machine is a collector's item.
-And learning to love its rough edges is part of every romantic relationship.
+And learning to love the quirks and edges is part of any love affair.

 Have any of you had similar experiences?
 Please let us know in the comments.